 "The Taming of the Shrew," a comic opera in four acts, its libretto freely arranged by Joseph Widmann from the Shakespearian comedy of the same name, and with music by Hermann Goetz, was produced at Mannheim in 1872.

 Baptista, a rich gentleman of Padua.
-Katherine, Bianca, Hortensio, Lucentio, Petruchio, a gentleman of Verona.
-Grumio, his servant.
-A tailor.
-A steward.
+Katherine, his daughters.

+Bianca.